-The Reading to Learn, Multilit and Minilit, and LIN programs have allowed for quality teaching.
+The Multilit, Minilit, and LIN programs have allowed for quality teaching to take place across both schools.
 The programs target specific literacy and numeracy skills of students at any level.
 These programs are being carefully integrated into the system so as not to lose the core teaching in the classroom.
 Teachers have also worked tirelessly on implementing strategies to engage students in the tasks at hand.